harshithva/customerbase/README.md

-# customerbase
+# Customer Base

+GraphQL API

-GraphQL server using Express and JSON-Server
+Built using express, GraphQL server using Express and JSON-Server